facebook/react-native/docs/Navigation.md

 next: performance
 ---

-Mobile apps rarely consist of just one scene (another word for screen).
-As soon as you add a second scene to your app, you will have to take into consideration how the user will navigate from one scene to the other.

-You can use navigators to transition between multiple scenes.
-These transitions can be typical side-to-side animations down a master/detail stack, or vertical modal popups.
+This guide covers the various navigation components available in React Native.
+If you are just getting started with navigation, I recommend you check out the

 ## Navigator

-React Native has several built-in navigation components, but for your first app you will probably want to use `Navigator`.
-It provides a JavaScript implementation of a navigation stack, so it works on both iOS and Android and is easy to customize.
-The `Navigator` component was introduced earlier in [navigators](docs/navigators.html).
+`Navigator` provides a JavaScript implementation of a navigation stack, so it works on both iOS and Android and is easy to customize.
+This is the same component you used to build your first navigation stack in the [navigators tutorial](docs/navigators.html).

 ![](img/NavigationStack-Navigator.gif)

-** talk about navigation bars, and iOS vs Android
+`Navigator` can easily be adapted to render different components based on the current route in its `renderScene` function.
+It will transition new scenes onto screen by sliding in from the right by default, but you can control this behavior by using the `configureScene` function.
+You can also configure a navigation bar through the `navigationBar` prop.

-Check out the [Navigator API reference](docs/navigator.html) for more code samples.
+Check out the [Navigator API reference](docs/navigator.html) for specific examples that cover each of these scenarios.

 ## NavigatorIOS